How do you fix battery life problems after updating to iOS 10 or upgrading to iPhone 7? Here are our top power-saving tips!

-Apple currently offers the standard iPhone 6s, the big-screen iPhone 6s Plus, and the smaller iPhone SE.
+Apple currently offers the standard iPhone 7, iPhone 7 Plus, iPhone 6s, iPhone 6s Plus, and the smaller iPhone SE.
 Between them, they're rated for 10 to 12 hours of battery life while browsing the web, checking email, and chatting.
-But sometimes that isn't quite enough.
-And sometimes, things go wrong and your battery life goes wrong with them.
+But if you've just updated to iOS 10, or you're upgrading to an iPhone 7, you might see a serious drain on your battery power.
 Rather than cursing and throwing your iPhone — as much as you might want to! — here's what you can do to fix battery life and get on with your life.

 Wait for it

-Whether you restore from backup or set up as new, your new iPhone could expend up a lot of power downloading apps, games, mail, photos, and other content.
+Whether you restore from backup or set up as new, your new iPhone or new version of iOS 10 could expend up a lot of power downloading apps, games, mail, photos, and other content.
 That's because the Wi-Fi radio stays on for a long time, and Spotlight — the iOS search system — has to index everything.
 When radios and processors can't sleep, power consumption goes way up.

-If you've just upgraded give things a day or so to finish up and go back to normal.
+If you've just upgraded the hardware, updated to iOS 10, or restored, give things a day or so to finish up and go back to normal.
 If you're fine after that, great.
 If not, keep reading!

 Test on standby

 In addition to the system taking a while to really finish transferring everything over, we also tend to spend a long time playing with new phones and new features.
-That's especially true with things like Live Photos, 12 megapixel cameras, and 4K video.
+That's especially true with things like Live Photos, 12 megapixel cameras, 4K video, iMessage apps, Siri integrations, and more.
 So the screen stays on, storage gets written to, WI-Fi and maybe cellular radios stay lit up, and power gets consumed.

 In other words, if you're battery feels like it's only lasting half as long, the first step to fixing it is figuring out if you're using it twice as much.